benbongalon/twiddletalk/README.md

 - while walking
 - lying in bed in the dark

+This is an alpha release and the bot is not intelligent: it simply says the word or individual letters you typed depending on the mode you select.
+It will be enhanced in the next releases.

 This project is developed with Kivy and Plyer.
 Here's a video demo:

 [![Author using Twiddler3 wirelessly connected to Samsung Galaxy S8 via bluetooth](https://img.youtube.com/vi/otnWRTZA5KU/0.jpg)](https://www.youtube.com/watch?v=otnWRTZA5KU "TwiddleTalk demo")